CurricularAnalytics/CurricularAnalytics.jl/docs/src/degreeplans.md

 f(x) = \min \left( \sum_{t=1}^m \sum_{i=1}^n \sum_{j=1}^n  \aleph_{ij} \cdot x_{it} \cdot x_{jt} \right).
 ```

-The `optimize_plan` function in the toolbox implements the optimziation problems described above.
+The `optimize_plan` function in the toolbox implements the optimization problems described above.

 ```julia
 optimize_plan(c::Curriculum, term_count::Int, min_cpt::Int, max_cpt::Int, obj_order::Array{String, 1}; diff_max_cpt::Array{UInt, 1}, fix_courses::Dict, consec_courses::Dict, term_range::Dict, prior_courses::Array{Term, 1})
 ```

-Using the curriculum `c` supplied as input, returns a degree plan optimzed according to the various
+Using the curriculum `c` supplied as input, returns a degree plan optimized according to the various
 optimization criteria that have been specified as well as the objective functions that have been selected.

-If an optimzied plan cannot be constructed (i.e., the constraints are such that an optimal solution is infeasible),
+If an optimized plan cannot be constructed (i.e., the constraints are such that an optimal solution is infeasible),
 `nothing` is returned, and the solver returns a message indicating that the problems is infeasible.
 In these cases,
 you may wish to experiment with the constraint values.